marras/ts.data.json/README.md

 JSON decoders validate the JSON before it comes into our program.
 So if the data has an unexpected structure, we learn about it immediately.

+> If you are new to JSON decoding, you may want to read the introductory article [Decoding JSON with Typescript](https://dev.to/joanllenas/decoding-json-with-typescript-1jjc) about why and how to use this library.

 ## Install

 ```